 The World Health Organization approved a nonsurgical circumcision device for adult males, which involves a rubber band.
 The New York Times explains that “For a heterosexual man in countries where AIDS is common, being circumcised lowers the chance of getting infected by about 60 percent.”
 For more about circumcision and HIV risk, click here.

+I am a hippy, dippy, long skirt and Birkenstock wearing, soap making, farmer’s market shopping, non-profit working, dyed in the wool, bleeding heart liberal.
 I also love to shop.
 And I love to eat.
 And I enjoy my cushy life.
 But, do I enjoy my cushy life to the detriment of others?

 I live in Kansas, and at this point I figure it’s reasonable to assume that it’s going to be really, really hot here for the rest of my life.
 If you’re in a similar place, it might be a good time to add something new to your hellish-weather wardrobe.
 Here are some ways to do […]

 Hydraulic fracturing, or “fracking” as it’s more commonly called, has become the topic of heated debates in recent years.
 Its proponents claim that it’s a totally safe and necessary process that will help with energy independence and boost local economies by providing jobs.
 Its detractors fear environmental and ecological disaster if fracking is allowed to […]

 The Florida panther is an endangered species, due in large part to habitat loss and fragmentation.
 Many different projects have been spearheaded by wildlife lovers in Florida to help save this species from extinction, but one of the most effective has been the creation of wildlife crossings.